Aftermath: 14 - Untangle This (2030)

 “I wish I were,” Newton says, with wistful sympathy.
 “I really do.”

-Hermann jolts awake, breathing hard.
+Hermann jolts awake, eyes wet, breath gone.

-It takes time before he can hear the gentle tap of rain against the window, the cries of gulls, the sounds of distant traffic.
-He tries to scramble out of bed, but gets nowhere due to the impossible tangle of his bedding, so he settles for levering himself up on one elbow to peer at the Coastal Wall.
+He tries to rise from the bed, but gets nowhere due to the impossible tangle of his sheets.
+He settles for levering himself up on one elbow to peer at the Coastal Wall.

 It’s reassuringly intact.

-Hermann looks down Newton, who has involved himself in separate tangles with every topologically amenable surface he’s encountered, including three layers of blankets and Hermann himself.
+Hermann looks down at Newton, who has involved himself in separate knots with every topologically amenable surface he’s encountered, including three layers of blankets and Hermann himself.
 The man’s hair is in a state of spectacular disarray.
 At some point, he’d clamped his hand around a good portion of the material of Hermann’s Supercos T-shirt.

 Is he dreaming of what happens to a fraction of a hive mind?